Patricia McKissack: Biography

-Patricia L'Ann Carwell was born to parents Robert and Erma Carwell on August 9, 1944 in Smyrna, Tennessee.
+Patricia L'Ann Carwell was born to parents Robert and Erma Carwell on August 9, 1944, in Smyrna, Tennessee.
 She was inspired to be a writer by her mother, who liked to read her the poetry of Paul Laurence Dunbar, and by her grandparents who told her many stories.
 Her grandfather's stories usually included the names of her and siblings Nolan and Sarah.
 Many of the childhood stories she heard from her mother and grandparents later became stories she wrote as an author of books for children and young adults.
-Other stories, like Goin' Someplace Special (2000), incorporated McKissack's lived experiences.
+Other stories, such as Goin' Someplace Special (2000), incorporated McKissack's lived experiences.
 In Goin' Someplace Special, she recalled her favorite place to go as a child, which was the Nashville Public Library.
 The library was one of the few places in downtown Nashville that was not segregated, so it became a place where McKissack always felt welcome and where she learned her love for reading.

-While attending Tennessee Agricultural and Industrial State University now known as the Tennessee State University, McKissack met up with a childhood friend, Fredrick McKissack, who would later become her husband.
-She graduated with an English degree in 1964 while Fredrick obtained a civil engineering degree.
+While attending Tennessee Agricultural and Industrial State University, now known as the Tennessee State University, McKissack met up with a childhood friend, Fredrick McKissack, who would later become her husband.
+She graduated with an English degree in 1964, while Fredrick obtained a civil engineering degree.
 They were married on December 12, 1965, and started their family right away.
 After traveling to Missouri, McKissack attended Webster University and graduated with a M.A. in child education.
 She then became a junior high-school English teacher, but in 1971 realized that she wanted to be an author.
 After Fredrick's business failed in 1980, the couple decided to pursue a new career path together—writing full-time.
 They continued their writing partnership up until his death in 2013.

 Patricia and Fredrick had three sons.
 The eldest, Fredrick McKissack, Jr., is also a writer and a journalist who collaborated with his mother to create several books, including the award-winning book for older readers, Black Diamond: The Story of the Negro Baseball Leagues (1994).
 Her other two sons, twins Robert Lewis and John Patrick, also collaborated on separate projects with their mother.
 Robert co-wrote Itching and Twitching: A Nigerian Folktale (2003), and John Patrick co-wrote The Clone Codes trilogy (2010, 2011, 2012).
-For many years the McKissacks lived in a renovated inner-city home.
+For many years, the McKissacks lived in a renovated inner-city home.
 In 1995, they moved to Chesterfield, Missouri, a suburb of St. Louis.

 Patricia and Fredrick McKissack worked and published more than 100 books together over the course of 20 years.
 At the time of Fredrick's death, they were working together on at least one work—Let's Clap, Jump, Sing & Shout; Dance, Spin & Turn It Out!: Games, Songs & Stories From An African American Childhood (2017)—which Patricia completed on her own.
-McKissack continued writing on her own, but died of cardio-respiratory arrest on April 7, 2017 at the age of 72.
+McKissack continued writing on her own, but died of cardio-respiratory arrest on April 7, 2017, at the age of 72.